Best Views in Budapest: Sunset Spots, Rooftop Bars & Hidden Lookouts

 Where to Stay With a View

-Hilton Budapest (Castle District)
+Hilton Budapest Castle District

-Budapest Marriott Hotel (Danube Promenade)
+Budapest Marriott Hotel Danube Promenade

 Best for: Families and photographers who want effortless, all-day views.

-Hotel Clark Budapest (Adults Only, by Chain Bridge)
+Hotel Clark Budapest Chain Bridge

 Conclusion — See Budapest from Above, Feel It Within